 Southern Wesleyan University recognizes the importance of Service and Emotional Support Animals to individuals with disabilities and has established the following policy regarding Service Animals, Service Animals in training, and Emotional Support Animals to assist people with disabilities.
 This policy ensures that people with disabilities, who require the use of Service or Emotional Support Animals as a reasonable accommodation, receive the benefit of the work or tasks performed by such animals or the therapeutic support they provide.
 Southern Wesleyan is committed to allowing people with disabilities the use of a Service Animal on campus to facilitate their full-participation and equal access to the University's programs and activities.
-Specific requirements, guidelines, and forms concerning the appropriate use of and protocols associated with Service Animals and Emotional Support Animals can be requested by emailing Jason Tegen in the Office of Student Life at jtegen@swu.edu.
+Specific requirements, guidelines, and forms concerning the appropriate use of and protocols associated with Service Animals and Emotional Support Animals can be requested by emailing SWU Housing at housing@swu.edu.
 SWU reserves the right to amend this policy as circumstances require.